Existence Criterion of Solutions to the Inverse Problem of Photocount Statistics Obtained by the Inverse Bernoulli Transform: Examples of application of the existence criterion

 \subsection{Poisson distribution}

 Let $Q_{m}$ be the Poisson distribution:

 where $\overline{m}$ is the mean number of photocounts.

-The stability criterion~\eqref{eq:conv_criterion} for the distribution~\eqref{eq:poisson} is written as:
+The stability criterion~(\ref{eq:conv_criterion}) for the distribution~(\ref{eq:poisson}) is written as:

-From the relation~\eqref{eq:10} it follows that the inequality is satisfied if $m>M_{n}=n-1+\left(1-\eta\right)\eta^{-1}\overline{m}$.
-Hence it follows that for any given $n$ and $\eta$ there exists $M_{n}$, starting from which the stability criterion is fulfilled.
-It means that in the case of the Poisson distribution the solution obtained by inverse Bernoulli transform is stable for arbitrary $\eta$.
+From the relation~(\ref{eq:10}) it follows that the inequality is satisfied if $m>M_{n}=n-1+\left(1-\eta\right)\eta^{-1}\overline{m}$.
+Hence it follows that for any given $n$ and $\eta$ there exists $M_{n}$, starting from which the existence criterion is fulfilled.
+It means that in the case of the Poisson distribution the solution obtained by inverse Bernoulli transform exists for arbitrary $\eta$.